Environmental Justice Committee

 Mission Statement: Environmental Justice Committee of the Mission Council provides a lens to focus on God’s creation.
 As stewards of the environment, we find meaningful ways to engage the BMPC congregation in the Christian practice of caring for God's world.
 We are witnesses, advocates, educators, practitioners and catalysts to our church, community, and the world.

 BMPC members and other community members formed a Refugee Support Committee in 2016 to respond to the devastating worldwide crisis of more than 21 million refugees (now 25.4 million) -- over half are children under the age of 18.
-The original plan was to welcome and help resettle a family on the Main Line by developing a systematic, sustainable and successful process to promote a family’s self-sufficiency that could be implemented during the first four to six months after arrival.
+From the very conception of the Refugee Committee, the main goal was to welcome and help resettle a family on the Main Line by developing a systematic, sustainable and successful process to promote a family’s self-sufficiency that could be implemented during the first four to six months after arrival.
 To prepare for this family, our committee established 10 teams, and many members completed childcare clearances.

 Worldwide Ministries Committee